telepronto/react-native-chart-kit/README.md

+** This project fork from [react-native-chart-kit](https://github.com/indiespirit/react-native-chart-kit) and make it works on expo **

 If you're looking to **build a website or a cross-platform mobile app** – we will be happy to help you!
 Send a note to clients@ui1.io and we will be in touch with you shortly.

 ![Chart Kit](https://i.imgur.com/Idp4WIX.jpg)